 You recently started a blog.
 Is this an outgrowth of the skills you learned while working on your online M.Ed.?

 “I had to really work at this degree; it was very difficult for me as I have been out of school essentially since 1981.
 Theories have changed, strategies have changed, families have changed, the pace of life has changed, nearly everything has changed, and especially technology.
 The learning curves in every department were exceedingly steep.
 I read every assigned word because I desperately needed to understand.
 When suddenly the classes were finished and I had earned the hard sought-after degree, my mind still craved academic thought and challenge, because not writing a paper each day somehow felt wasteful.
 My sons encouraged me to try blogging in order to keep ‘my pencil flowing.’”

-What advice would you give to current online M.Ed. students, or to people thinking of pursuing an online Concordia University M.Ed.?
+What advice would you give to current online M.Ed. students, or to people thinking of pursuing an online M.Ed. from Concordia Portland?

 “I encouraged someone just today to consider CU online for a master degree.
 Don’t give up, would be my strongest advice.
 On my most difficult days, when time was painfully short and stress was painfully high, I simply did my best.
 Professors were always approachable, empathetic, and willing to flex, thus treating us as professionals and adults.
 The material is hugely relevant, interesting, and cutting-edge, and brings one directly into a place of informed leadership.”

 What did you like best about the program?